aajolly/eks-cluster-terraform/README.md

 ### Update IAM settings for your Workspace

-{{% notice info %}}
-AWS Cloud9 normally manages IAM credentials dynamically.
+> AWS Cloud9 normally manages IAM credentials dynamically.
 This however causes issues when trying to create IAM entities, hence we'll be disabling this option and assigning an IAM role which has been pre-provisioned.
-{{% /notice %}}

 - From within your workspace, click the sprocket, or launch a new tab to open the Preferences tab
 - Select **AWS SETTINGS**